botlabs-gg/yagpdb-docs-v2/.github/STYLE.md

 1. Write one sentence per line (except in lists when necessary)
 2. Use title case for headings
 3. Use single asterisks for `*italics*` and double asterisks for `**bold**`
-4. Use `-` for lists, even sublists
+4. Use `-` for any unordered lists, even sublists
 5. Properly number your ordered lists
 7. Use backticks for `inline code` and triple backticks for code blocks